cryptobuks1/checkonchain/README.md

 ## Repo Structure
-This repo is my first and thus structure will develop over time.
+This repo is my coding project and thus structure will develop over time.
 All code will be Python unless otherwise noted

 ```
 checkonchain